 RSS Includes Pages and Custom Post Types

-Use RSS Includes Pages and Custom Post Types if you would like to include pages in your WordPress RSS feed and not just posts (by default WordPress only includes posts in your RSS feed).
+Install RSS Includes Pages and Custom Post Types if you want to include pages in your WordPress RSS feed in addition to posts (by default WordPress only includes posts in your RSS feed).

 For more details, go here: